-This ordinance shall take effect immediately as an urgency ordinance, and shall be applicable as of March 31July 8, 2020, the date of approval of this ordinance.
-This is based on the Board of Supervisors finding that this ordinance is adopted in compliance with Government Code section

-25123, that it is necessary for the protection of the public peace, health, safety and welfare.
+This ordinance shall take effect immediately as an urgency ordinance, and shall be applicable as of July 8, 2020, the date of approval of this ordinance.
+This is based on the Board of Supervisors finding that this ordinance is adopted in compliance with Government Code section 25123, that it is necessary for the protection of the public peace, health, safety and welfare.
 This ordinance amends and supersedes Ordinance 4461, adopted on March 31, 2020.

-PASSED AND ADOPTED by the Board of Supervisors of the County of Mendocino, State of California, on this day of , 2020, by the following roll call vote:

-AYES: NOES: ABSENT:

-WHEREUPON, the Chair declared the Ordinance passed and adopted and SO ORDERED.

-ATTEST: CARMEL J. ANGELO Clerk of the Board
+D AND ADOPTED by the Board nia, on this day of d of Supervisors of the County of Mendocino,, 2020, by the following roll call AYES: NOES: ABSENT: WHEREUPON, the Chair declared the Ordinance passed and adopted and SO ORDERED.
+ATTEST: CARMEL J. ANGELO Clerk of the Board JOHN HASCHAK, Chair Mendocino County Board of Supervisors